idematos/declutter/README.md

 - Detects **stale issues**: Issues with no updates for a configurable period (default: 6 months).
 - Generates a **markdown report** (`declutter-report.md`) with all findings.
 - Runs as a **GitHub Action** on a schedule or manually.

+## Requirements

+- Rust (if running locally).
+- A GitHub repository with a valid `GITHUB_TOKEN` set in the environment.